How to Install Hermes Agent and Enable the Web UI Chat on WSL2 Ubuntu

-In this guide we’ll install Hermes on WSL2 Ubuntu, switch its default model from OpenAI Codex over to Anthropic’s Claude, and then open up the browser-based Web UI so you can chat with it from any window — no terminal required once it’s running.
-The same steps work on plain Ubuntu or macOS too, but WSL2 is the focus here since that’s what most Windows users will be on.
+In this guide we’ll install Hermes on WSL2 Ubuntu, switch its default model from OpenAI Codex over to Anthropic’s Claude, and then open up the browser-based Web UI so you can chat with it from any window, no terminal required once it’s running.
+The steps below were tested on Hermes Agent v0.14.0 (release 2026.5.16) running Python 3.11 inside WSL2 Ubuntu 22.04.
+The same commands work on plain Ubuntu or macOS, but WSL2 is the focus here since that’s what most Windows users will be on.

 Before You Start